Yandex Cloud

 yc config set service-account-key key.json

-4. Make sure that the service account parameters are added correctly:
+4. Make sure the parameters for the service account are added correctly:

 yc config list